Harsh-maheriya/VISHWA/README.md

 ## ⚙️ Setup

 1.  **Prerequisites:** Ensure PostgreSQL is installed and running.
-2.  **Run DDL:** Connect to your PostgreSQL instance and execute the provided `commands.sql` script to create the database structure.
+2.  **Run DDL:** Connect to your PostgreSQL instance and execute the provided `commands.sql` script (referencing the DDL pages in the project documentation) to create the database structure.
     ```bash
+    # Example command:
     psql -U your_username -d your_database_name -f commands.sql
     ```